 - As the Rough Collie is a herding dog, these pups will enjoy herding anything in the family that moves, including you, your kids, and the family cat.

 - If a medium-sized dog is too big for you, especially with this much fur, you can look at a border collie or border collie mix like the Borador.
 Another great breed to compare the border collie with is the Australian shepherd, which is a herding dog and is smaller than a Rough Collie.

 - You’ll need to be prepared to spend lots of time exercising your Rough Collie, as these dogs were bred to work all day and are not couch potatoes.

 - You can’t keep a Rough Collie outside in a kennel.
-These dogs are much too family-oriented for that!
-A lonely Rough Collie will occupy his time by barking incessantly and could become destructive also.
+These dogs are much too family-oriented for that.
+A lonely Collie will occupy his time by barking incessantly and could become destructive also.

-If your perfect pet is an affectionate, family dog that loves kids, a Rough Collie could be the ideal match for you.
-However, you should note that the breed doesn’t take kindly to being left alone for long periods, and barking can be a problem for your neighbors if you live in a small community.
+If your perfect pet is an affectionate, family dog that loves kids, a Rough Collie may be the ideal match for you.
+You should note that the breed doesn’t take kindly to being left alone for long periods, and barking can be a problem for your neighbors if you live in a small community.